It’s official: Noisette and I are utter snobs. As recently confirmed on an outing we embarked on right here in Joburg.

 That’s when the day started taking a visible turn for the better.
 I got some good pictures of the Jozi skyline, straight out of the car driving by, and then what should we see emerging out of thin air like an oasis to the thirsty?
 A sign for the Westcliff Hotel.
 All we had to do was turn into a side road and it was right there, in all the glory we imagined.
 And do you know what?
 With every symbol of luxury and posh-ness that emerged from the minute we turned into their gate – the security gate, the parking guard, the immaculately turned out concierge at the front reception calling ahead to make a reservation for us at the polo bar, the luxury golf cart taking us up in impossibly steep serpentines pas the most gorgeous gardens – our spirits lifted.
 We were in our world again!

 Sunday High Tea on the terrace of the Westcliff Hotel is a Johannesburg institution, apparently.
 But you know what?
-Saturday mojitos and lunch aren't so bad either!
+Saturday mojitos and lunch aren’t so bad either!
 We were surprised we even got in.
-The views from up there are truly spectacular, though I've still got to find the best spot for shooting the Joburg skyline.
-As you can see, this was more of a view of the woods.
-Joburg in summer is so impossibly green, which is something most people new to South Africa probably don't associate with living here.
+The views from up there are truly spectacular, though the best view in Joburg is from Northcliff Hill.

 We finished off our outing on another high note in trendy sidewalk-cafe-dottted and antique-store-lined-streets Parkhurst, where we almost ended up buying a new patio table, something we’ve been looking for pretty much ever since we’ve arrived in Joburg.
 But we thought better of it, perpetually undecided, and settled on some to-die-for and much more affordable freshly-baked bread instead.